 There are currently 2 Management Shares of no par value in the Company (issued on incorporation) and 2 Management Shares and 124,682,250 redeemable participating preference shares of no par value ("Fund Shares") in the Fund in issue.
-As at 31 December 2015, 16,520,000 Fund Shares were held in treasury.
-Since the financial year end and up to the date of this report, the Fund has not sold any Fund shares from treasury and has repurchased 300,000 Fund Shares so there are now 16,820,000 Fund Shares held in treasury, which may in future be sold out of treasury to satisfy market demand.
-Accordingly, the number of Fund Shares in issue and with voting rights attached is currently 107,862,250.
+As at 31 December 2016, 17,745,000 Fund Shares were held in treasury.
+Since the financial year end and up to the date of this report, the Fund has not sold any Fund Shares from treasury and has repurchased 450,000 Fund Shares, so there are now 18,195,000 Fund Shares held in treasury, which may in future be sold out of treasury to satisfy market demand.
+Accordingly, the number of Fund Shares in issue and with voting rights attached is currently 106,487,250 and this figure may be used by shareholders as the denominator for calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under FCA's Disclosure Guidance and Transparency shareholders, such Fund Shares must be issued on a pre-emptive basis.
+However, at the Cell Annual General Meeting (the "Cell AGM") held on 26 May 2016, the Fund's shareholders authorised the issue or sale out of treasury of Fund Shares representing up to 10 per cent. of the Fund's issued share capital as at the date of the Cell AGM.
+Such issues or sales will only be effected in the event of investor demand which cannot be met through the market and will only be conducted at a price equal to or above the prevailing NAV.